XingdongShi/Biosynthesis-mechanisms-of-medium-chain-carboxylic-acids-and-alcohols-production-under-different-pH/README.md

 #### Dataset S11 The glycoside hydrolases in each MAGs

+Due to a large table size, please find Dataset S11 from MS file.

 #### Dataset S12 The main functional genes in each MAGs

+Due to a large table size, please find Dataset S12 from MS file.

 ## Metagenome-centric analysis workflow
 All the scripts were developed for running on the iHPC (interactive High-Performance Computing) facility or PBS Pro managed High Performance Computing cluster at the University of Technology Sydney.